cfprice3/employeeDirectory/README.md

 ### *Project Description:*
-This is an application created to help the user keep track of their workout sessions using MongoDB as the database..
+This is an application created to search a directory to find a specific employee to quickly access their contact information.

 ### *Screenshot:*
 ![ScreenShot](public/assets/screenshot.png)